dmlc/dgl/examples/pytorch/TAHIN/readme.md

 # DGL Implementation of the TAHIN

 This DGL example implements the TAHIN module proposed in the paper [HCDIR](https://arxiv.org/pdf/2007.15293.pdf).
+Since the code and dataset have not been published yet, we implement its main idea and emperiment on two other datasets.

 Example implementor
 ----------------------